ceas-ambassadors/ceas-ambassadors-website/docs/dev-guide.md

 ## .env
 This will be home to details on the different .env values.
+### Database URLs
+All of the database URLs take the following format: `mysql://<user>:<password>@<host>/<db_name>`.
+You'll need to set the appropriate URLs for what you're doing.
+This likely means setting the dev and or test URLs.
+The production URL shouldn't be needed outside of the production server.
+#### DEV_DB_URL
+The development database URL - this database holds data with some consistency, in that there is probably test values in it usually.
+#### TEST_DB_URL
+This database is wiped entirely clean at the start and end of every test - so don't use the same URL as your DEV_DB_URL unless you want that.
+#### PROD_DB_URL
+This should hold production data.

 ## Tests
 There will be a comprehensive test suite for this codebase.
 To run tests, first configure the website using the above instructions - tests won't work until you've gotten the website to run yourself.
 Then, just run `npm test`.